elastic/integrations/docs/developer_workflow_design_build_test_integration.md

 It is up to you, as the package developer, to decide how many changes you want to release in a single version.
 For example, you could implement a change in a PR and bump up the package version in the same PR.
 Or you could implement several changes across multiple PRs and then bump up the package version in the last of these PRs or in a separate follow up PR.
-As an example, it could be followed this procedure for a package that its latest published version is `2.5.0`:
+For example, you can apply the following procedure for a package whose latest published version is `2.5.0`:

 1. Add a new version entry in the changelog with the prerelease tag `next`:
     - Keep same version in package manifest: `2.5.0`